andrew-boutin/dndtextapi/docs/DESIGNPLANS.md

 Some of the stuff that still has to be done and notes about how to do some of it.

-- unit tests
+## Features

-- functional tests
+- Functional tests
+- Transactions per route for rollbacks
-- DB Migrations
+- DB Migrations - for CD
-- Authn
+- Authn definitely
-- Authz
+- Authz maybe (admin user)

-Only accept application/json & look for header.
-Return content type application/json header.
-Links.
-Self links.
+- Resource links: Self links.
 Collection links.
-Swagger spec.
+- Swagger spec
+- Glide

+## Fix Ups

+- One liner to abort context with new err and any previously defined errs.
+Current impl keeps rolling through the middleware stack.
+- Channel ops work w/ 0 users defined.
+Currently gives SQL error "no values defined".
+- Missing unit tests.
+A single test file in each package should get code coverage to report accurately.

+## Notes

 Channel types.
 Single channel or multiple?
 Message types.
 DM, roll, player...